haiwen/python-seafile/README.md

 repo.list_dir('/root')
 ```

-A list of dir items in plain objects is returned:
+A list of folder items in plain objects is returned:

 ```
 [{